troth/dot_files/cfg_nvim/README.md

 ----------------------------

-The neovim Ubuntu packages prior to 22.04 are too old, as this configuration requires neovim >= 0.5.0 (developed and tested with 0.6.1 at the time of this writing).
+The neovim Ubuntu packages prior to 22.04 are too old, as this configuration requires neovim >= 0.8.0 (developed and tested with 0.8.2 at the time of this writing).

-Download the AppImage from the NeoVim github releases:
+Ubuntu 22.04 includes nvim 0.6.1, but now 0.8.2 is available.
+Using Packer causes packages to be updated from git repos and some of those packages require >= 0.7.0 now.
+As such, I'm not using the version of nvim from Ubuntu, but installing the nvim-0.8.2 deb package (or newer) they are releasing on github:

 * https://github.com/neovim/neovim/releases

+The AppImage can still be used as noted below.
+Download the AppImage from the NeoVim github releases link above.

-I typically install in `~/AppImages/` like this:
+I typically install the .deb package, but you can also install in `~/AppImages/` like this:

     $ cd ~/AppImages
     $ curl -v <url-of-appimage-file>
     $ chmod 755 nvim.appimage
-    $ mv nvim.appimage nvim-0.6.1.appimage
+    $ mv nvim.appimage nvim-0.8.2.appimage
-    $ ln -s nvim-0.6.1.appimage nvim
+    $ ln -s nvim-0.8.2.appimage nvim
     $ ln -s nvim nv

 After you have installed the language servers, you will need to have nvim